Why Sermons?

 Sounds like a strange way for a non-preacher to spend time.

 I agree.
-But you know how it goes when life offers us an invitation.
-We can ignore it or walk through the door after it.
+But you know how it goes when life offers us an invitation: we can ignore it or walk through the door after it.
 This time, I walked through the door.

 Amy ClippComment